-The CMF Award Recipient always has the obligation to enforce the CMF requirements under the Assistance Agreement and any applicable regulations during the 10-year Affordability Period.
+The CMF Award Recipient always has the obligation to enforce the CMF requirements under the Assistance Agreement and ensure all applicable regulations are met during the 10-year Affordability Period.
 The CDFI Fund will not approve any proposed agreement or action that would prevent the Recipient from complying with any aspect of the Assistance Agreement including the affordability requirements.
 Similarly, the CDFI Fund will not approve any proposed agreement or action that will have the effect of assigning compliance with the Affordability requirements from the Recipient to another entity.